mikkokemppainen/gcp-mlengine-example/README.md

 ### Data preparation

-In this section we split the data into training and evaluation sets using Cloud Datalab.
+In this section we split the data into training, evaluation, and testing sets using Cloud Datalab.

 1. Enable Compute Engine API
 ```